ceforoinc/HackChennai-FitEat/README.md

 ## Features that can be added on
 1. Authentication wtih User Logout and Login system.
 2. Update and Delete functionalities for meals.
-3. History for Meal data
+3. History for Meal data.

 ## Component Hierarchy
 ### Landing Page